PoomSmart/EmojiFonts/README.md

 `remove-strikes.py` removes supposedly least used strikes (image data) from `sbix` table.
 By default, emoji images come in a variety of dimensions from `20x20` to `160x160`.
 If images are uncompressed (macOS, for example), the total font size exceeds 100 MB which is not suitable for storing in GitHub repository.

 `extractor.py` extracts PNG emoji images from the font.
 This opens up the possibility to theme the emoji font.

+# PNG Optimization
+`pngquant` and `zopfli` are used to optimize the images with little to none changes to the quality.
+The Apple emoji font sizes are reduced by nearly 50% using this method.
+The simpler the emoji images, the more size reduction is achieved.

 # Theming